Hawramani/WordPress-Table-of-Contents-Shortcode-Done-Properly/README.md

 # WordPress Table-of-Contents Shortcode Done Properly

-No plugin installation (just copy and paste).
+A shortcode for automatically adding a table of contents to a post.
+No plugin installation (just copy and paste the code below).
 Intelligent article processing using the native HTML parser (libxml), not messy programmatic find-and-replace operations.

 This solution uses PHP's native `DOMDocument` (libxml) to parse post content, automatically inject ID anchors into headings, and generate a nested list Table of Contents via a simple shortcode.